JuezUN/Minify-static-files/README.md

 ### How to run

 Download or clone this repository where you have the INGInious repository (Not inside the INGInious folder).

+In case, you can change the variable *_BASE_PATH*  in the code with the location of INGInious code.

 First of all, check you have installed node, otherwise, proceed to install the latest version before moving forward.

 Run the next, inside the folder: